-- (i) audited financial statements do not contain any untrue statement of material fact or omit to state a material fact, which would make the statements misleading, in the light of the circumstances under which such statement was made, and - (ii) audited financial statements and all other financial information included in the statements fairly present, in all material respects, the financial condition and results of operation of the company as of and for, the periods covered by the audited financial statements;
+- audited financial statements do not contain any untrue statement of material fact or omit to state a material fact, which would make the statements misleading, in the light of the circumstances under which such statement was made, and - II. audited financial statements and all other financial information included in the statements fairly present, in all material respects, the financial condition and results of operation of the company for the periods covered by the audited financial statements.

-We state that management and directors:
+We state that Management and Directors:

-- (i) are responsible for establishing and maintaining internal controls and has designed such internal controls to ensure that material information relating to the Company is made known to the officer by other officers of the company, particularly during the period in which the audited financial statement report is being prepared, - (ii) has evaluated the effectiveness of the company's internal controls within 90 days prior to the date of its audited financial statements, and - (iii) certifies that company's internal controls are effective as of that date;
+- are responsible for establishing and maintaining internal controls and have designed such internal controls to ensure that material information relating to the Company is made known to the officer by other officers of the Company, particularly during the period in which the audited financial statement report is being prepared, - ii. have evaluated the effectiveness of the Company's internal controls within 90 days prior to the date of its audited Financial Statements, and - iii. certify that Company's internal controls are effective as of that date;